Skip to Content

 A Disneyland ticket in front of Pixar Pier.

-37. Use Disney Genie and Consider Genie+
+37. Consider Purchasing Genie+

 This feature will offer both a free version as well as a paid version.
 If you are short on time or it is your first visit, you might want to consider paying for Disney Genie+.
-Read my article about Disney Genie here to find out if this is something you want to do.
+Genie+ will cost $25-$30 per person depending on the day and will allow you to reserve lines for popular attractions and skip the lines.
+Although I hate paying extra for this service, to me it is invaluable to save time,, and avoid waiting in long lines, so I add the cost into my budget.

 Disney Genie service on the screen of a smartphone at Disney World.